Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Hairbrush

+Same as a [head drape], but the hand goes over the leader's head.

 Also known as a head-wrap.
 It requires a [handshake] or [scout] hold.
-The hairbrush can be performed by brining the hand behind the leader's or the follower's head.
-It is interchangeable.
+The head-wrap is performed by brining the hand behind the leader's head on 2, doing compression on 3&4, and performing and hand switch on 5&6.

+#### Head drape

+Same as a [hairbrush], but the hand goes over the follower's head.

 #### Sugar tuck chase